samolaogun/bake/README.md

 });
 ```

-The reason why the bake-core function is curried is fairly simple.
+The reason why the bake.core function is curried is fairly simple.
 This architecure allows you to reuse the same configuration settings on multiple different transforms.
-Alternatively, you may specify your configuration settings in a `.bakeconfig` file using JSON notation.
-Inline configuration takes precedence over `.bakeconfig` settings.
+Alternatively, you may specify your configuration settings in a `.bakerc` file using JSON notation.
+Inline configuration takes precedence over `.bakerc` settings.

 ```javascript
 var customBake = bake({